theom/cowboy_eclm/README.md

 code to use something else (like localhost) or add the name 'eclm' to your hosts file.

-Once you have the hostname correct you can then open up your browser's development tools, monitor the network and load the page eclm/test.html.
+Once you have the hostname correct you can then open up your browser's development tools, click the network tab and load the page eclm/test.html.

 Please note that the error does not show up immediately since the